Art Fairs and Craft Shows

 Catch me on ETSY - wbpottery

 This fall I dabbled in making 3 Gingerbread Houses and fell in love designing them!
 These 3 have all gone to happy homes for the holidays.
 Recently I went crazy on Ebay for cookie cutters and I will be making more in the studio while the snow keeps me inside during the cold months.
-Unfortunately they probably will not be available for this Christmas, but they will be at my 2017 Art fair shows.
-Look for them there.
+Look for these at my fall/winter shows.

 Pottery with “faces” can be traced back to Egyptian and Mesopotamian times and follows many cultures throughout history.
 During the 13th century potters outside the London area became more decorative, creating anthropomorphic vessels, characterizing Medieval face jugs.
 In the 1600’s full body vessels modeled after Edward Vernon, became known as British Toby Jars.